exceeder/mongodb-proxy/README.md

-# About this project
+# Internal note

-Original is located at https://github.com/christkv/mongodb-proxy Changes have been made to
+Original code is located at https://github.com/christkv/mongodb-proxy

+Changes have been made to

-a) fix the problem with connection cursor
+* fix the problem with connection cursor
-b) support blacklisted commands
+* support blacklisted commands
-c) have a log of all requests printed out
+* have a log of all requests printed out

 # MongoDB Proxy